 Polish

-Folklore CERTIFICATE
+Folklore Certificate

 The Folklore Certificate provides opportunities to explore the importance of everyday expressive culture — such as storytelling, sacred traditions, art, music, foodways, and festivals — to better appreciate human diversity, as well as understand the challenges of living together as local community members and citizens of the world.
 Students will gain fresh perspectives on race, ethnicity, gender, sexuality, and class.
 They will come to recognize the artfulness in everyday life and community-based creativity in a global economy.
 Students will learn to navigate cultural communication and conflict within and across religious, geographic, and ethnic divides.